DataFire/Integrations/integrations/generated/evetech/README.md

 #### Input
 * input `object`
   * datasource `string` (values: tranquility, singularity): The server name you would like data from
+  * filter `string` (values: market, manufacturing_basic): Only list public structures that have this service online
   * If-None-Match `string`: ETag from a previous request.
 A 304 will be returned if this matches the current ETag

 #### Output